MoAlthaf/physiotherapy-ai/README.md

 A patient's typical session:

-1. Open Kinetra, select a workout package (Arms & Shoulders, Torso & Core, or Legs & Hips).
+1. Open Cuefit, select a workout package (Arms & Shoulders, Torso & Core, or Legs & Hips).
 2. Review the exercise instructions and set target reps and sets.
 3. Step in front of the webcam and begin.
-Kinetra tracks every movement, overlays the detected skeleton on-screen, and counts reps automatically.
+Cuefit tracks every movement, overlays the detected skeleton on-screen, and counts reps automatically.
-4. If the Voice Coach is on, Kinetra listens for **"Hey Coach"** — the patient can ask questions or request feedback hands-free at any moment.
+4. If the Voice Coach is on, Cuefit listens for **"Hey Coach"** — the patient can ask questions or request feedback hands-free at any moment.
 5. After each set, the coach speaks a personalised comment citing the actual performance numbers (reps completed, symmetry %, compensations detected).
 6. After all exercises, the platform generates a written AI session report and a per-exercise breakdown.